About Mason Pelt

 I’m an avid juggler, who used to do standup and work on indie films.
 But I have an addiction to eating, so, I now work in advertising for Push ROI.
 I’ve managed a lot (over $100 million) worth of paid media spend while working with multiple ad agencies, including Push ROI.
 My official Push ROI bio is here if you care.

-I’m a Board Member for Project HAND UP, a nonprofit organization that created the majority of Covid19 public service announcements in Kenya.
+I’m a Board Member for Project HAND UP, a nonprofit organization that created the majority of Covid19 public service announcements in Kenya (official board member bio ).
 I’m also a writer with work appearing in outlets around the web.
-There is another Mason Pelt in Florida.
+There was another Mason Pelt in Florida.
 I’m NOT HIM, it’s very important you know that.

 Mason Pelt Shooting for D Magazine FrontRow Stage